Blog

 Why 2026 Homeowners are Struggling

 The gap between public awareness and access to proper testing has never been wider.
-Unless you specifically request a PFAS-focused test from a certified environmental lab, you are essentially flying blind.
-For off-grid communities that rely on rainwater, this makes the old “smell, taste, and basic test” approach completely obsolete.
+Unless you specifically request a synthetic chemicals-focused test from a certified environmental lab, you are essentially flying blind.
+For off grid communities that rely on water supply, this makes the old smell, taste, and basic test approach completely obsolete.

-Is Your Rainwater Safe for Gardening and Living?
+Is Your Rainwater Safe for Gardening?
+Understanding PFAS in Rainwater

 The answer in 2026 is complicated.
-While plants do not absorb PFAS at the same rate as humans, research shared by the USDA (United States Department of Agriculture) and various environmental studies suggests that “bioaccumulation” is a real concern.
+While plants do not absorb toxic molecules at the same rate as humans, research shared by the USDA (United States Department of Agriculture) and various environmental studies suggests that “bioaccumulation” is a real concern.

-- Livestock Warning: If you use rainwater for chickens or goats, keep in mind that PFAS can pass into eggs and milk.
+• Livestock Warning: If you use rainwater for chickens or goats, keep in mind that synthetic chemicals can pass into eggs and milk.
 Several agricultural health reports in recent years have documented this transfer.

 How to Filter and Remove PFAS from Your Rainwater

 In 2026, standard filtration is no longer enough.
-The most critical rule to remember: Boiling water does NOT remove PFAS.
-In fact, boiling evaporates the pure water, leaving a higher, more toxic concentration of chemicals behind.
+The most critical rule to remember: Boiling water does not remove these contaminants.
+In fact, boiling evaporates the pure water, leaving a higher, more toxic concentration of synthetic chemicals behind.

-- Reverse Osmosis (RO): This remains the most effective residential solution, capable of stripping away up to 99% of PFAS molecules.
+• Reverse Osmosis (RO): This remains the most effective residential solution, capable of stripping away up to 99% of toxic molecules.

 For verified performance, always check the NSF International database to ensure your system is rated for PFOA and PFOS removal.